+October 21-23 BC Museums Association Convention: Kelowna.
+Theme: INNOVATION AND TECHNOLOGY: Keeping pace with acceleration.

+- 1. Underlined text links you to extra online information on

+- 2. the online version is in colour.
+(Costs to produce physical copies and send them out in the post are rising fast.
+Even if you still want to receive the B&W paper version, having your email address makes it easier to send out important announcements in

+your preferences for newsletter delivery: Online in colour,

 Issue 101 May 2018

-(An English translation of Gilbert Paillé's 2013 HISTOIRE FORESTIÉRE DU CANADA) "This unprecedented sweeping review of the literature will captivate all those who are interested not only in forestry, but also in the political, social, economic, cultural and environmental aspects of the forestry sector."
-For a short time, all FHABC members (and members-to-be) are eligible to receive a copy of the translated Gilbert Paillé book.
-This will be a one-time opportunity to share the limited number of books we have.
-An email message with ordering information will be distributed shortly, with a deadline of June 15.
-Thanks to our friends, the Société d'histoire forestière du Québec, for making these English books available!
-More info on the book can be found on a news release:
+(An English translation of

+HISTOIRE FORESTIÉRE

+"This unprecedented sweeping

+review of the literature will captivate

+all those who are interested not only

+in forestry, but also in the political,

+social, economic, cultural and envi-

+For a short time, all FHABC

+members (and members-to-be) are

+This will be a one-time opportunity to share the limited number

+of books we have.
+An email meswill be distributed shortly, with a

+sage with ordering information

+Thanks to our friends, the

+Société d'histoire forestière du Québec, for making these English books

+More info on the book can be

+deadline of June 15.

+found on a news release: